Lyteyagami12/Django-With-Custom-SQL/README.md

 This is a django project inspired from DARAZ- ONLINE SHOPPING MARKET- https://www.daraz.com.bd/

-Here we used CX_Oracle for Custom SQL queries.
+Here we used CX_Oracle for Custom SQL queries and supporting RDBMS is Oracle Database 11g.

 TO RUN THIS PROJECT FOLLOW THE STEPS BELOW:

-Prequisite: You need to  CONFIGURE PIP ENVIRONMENT on your System/DEVICE  (For more details about pip environment Just google it)
+Prequisite: You need to  CONFIGURE PIP ENVIRONMENT on your System/DEVICE  (For more details about pip environment Just google it) and Oracle Database 11g as well

 STEP-1: